TL;DR

 Your body is your primary tool.
 An injury that might be a nuisance for an office worker could be career-ending for you.

-- Key Consideration: The definition of "incapacity".
-You must insist on an 'Own Occupation' definition for your Income Protection.
-This means the policy will pay out if you are unable to do your specific job (e.g., an electrician who can no longer work with their hands), not just any job.
+- Key Consideration: The definition of "incapacity". you should consider whether you may need to insist on an 'Own Occupation' definition for your Income Protection.
+This means the policy may pay out if you are unable to do your specific job (e.g., an electrician who can no longer work with their hands), not just any job.
 'Suited occupation' or 'any occupation' definitions offer far less protection.

 For Company Directors & Business Owners